V01D-NULL/MoonOS/README.md

 	- make all
 	- make run

+## Building an ISO
+- First build and move limine-cd.bin and limine.sys into boot/
+- Run make && make _iso, that's it!

 # My journey: (Inspiration for newcomers)
 I have always wanted to make an OS, so one day I decided to build one.